OpenChain-Project/Reference-Material/Adoption-Preparation/Model-Provisions/openchain-standards-model-provisions.0.2.md

 None listed.

 ### Sample Wording

-The Supplier warrants that the Software originates from an OpenChain ISO/IEC DIS 18974 Conformant Program [under the control of the Supplier / under the control of a provider to the Supplier].
+The Supplier warrants that the [Software] [defined components of the Software] originate[s] from an OpenChain ISO/IEC DIS 18974 Conformant Program [or Programs] [, with the OpenChain ISO/IEC DIS 18974 Conformant Program being specified in the Supplier Information Pack].

+or

-The Supplier [further] warrants that[, so far as it is aware,] the Software complies the Program Guidelines provided by OpenChain ISO/IEC DIS 18974 at the time of delivery.
+The Supplier warrants that the [Software] [defined components of the Software] originate[s] from a Program [or Programs] adhering to aspects of an OpenChain ISO/IEC DIS 18974 Conformant Program as specified in the Supplier Information Pack].

+and

-[The Supplier does not warrant that use, modification or further distribution by the Customer of the Software constitutes a continuation of adherence to OpenChain ISO/IEC DIS 18974 Program Guidelines].
+[The Supplier does not warrant that use, modification or further distribution by the Customer of the Software constitutes a continuation of adherence to an OpenChain ISO/IEC DIS 18974 Conformant Program].

 ### Supplier's Arguments